 I encourage my students to become active problem solvers and seek various answers.
 There is often more than one solution on the stage of life.

-Jun Kuribayashi joined Boston Conservatory at Berklee in 2017 and is an associate professor of contemporary dance.
+Jun Kuribayashi joined Boston Conservatory at Berklee in 2017 and is an assistant professor of contemporary and commercial dance.

 Kuribayashi has been a mover all his life, beginning as a competitive swimmer, breakdancer, and martial artist.
 At age 22, he took his first dance class at the University of Kansas, where he eventually earned a B.F.A. in dance.
 The year he graduated, he premiered professionally as a dancer-illusionist with MOMIX.
 In 2004, he joined the renowned dance theater company Pilobolus and toured the globe as a dancer, dance captain, and artistic associate until 2015.

 In 2012, Dance Magazine named Kuribayashi a performer of the year, alongside celebrated artists such as Misty Copeland and Ethan Stiefel.
 His projects span a wide variety of mediums, and his collaborators include illusionists Penn & Teller, illustrator Art Spiegelman, juggler Michael Moschen, choreographer Sidi Larbi Cherkaoui, movie director Trish Sie, Grammy Award winners OK Go, and numerous Cirque du Soleil artists.
-Kuribayashi is the founder and artistic director of Hybridmotion Collective, a movement consulting company whose work has been featured on national and international stages.
-When he’s not teaching, he is creating work for The Collective.
+Kuribayashi is the founder and artistic director of Hybridmotion, a dance theater and movement consulting company whose work has been featured on national and international stages.
+When he’s not teaching, he is creating work for film, stage, and television.

 Professional Awards and Recognitions